uberpixel/Documentation/docs/rendering/rnshader.rst

 	.. function:: std::string GetFileHash() const

 		Returns the file hash that identifies the shader.
 The structure and content of the hash may change in the future, so the returned format should not be depended on.
-In general, using this function is rarely useful and should probably not be called.
+In general, using this function is rarely useful and it should probably not be called.

 Constants
 =========